Bedu Pako Baro Masa: Composition

 Mohan Upreti composed this song in Raga Durga.
 It was sung on stage for the first time in 1952 at Government Inter College, Nainital.
 The song became popular when it was sung and was sung in Teen Murti Bhavan in the honour of an international gathering.
 Then Prime Minister of India, Jawaharlal Nehru, chose this song as the best folk song among other participants from India. and Mohan Upreti became popular as the Bedu Pako Boy.
-Mohan Upreti and Naima Khan Upreti also recorded this song for HMV.
-The HMV recording was given to the guests as a souvenir.
+Mohan Upreti and Naima Khan Upreti also recorded this song for His Master's Voice.
+The His Master's Voice recording was given to the guests as a souvenir.
 This song was one of the Favourite song of first Prime Minister of India, Jawaharlal Nehru.
 Recently, in the honour of all who gave this folk song an international fame and to make Uttarakhand folk available all around the world 24X7, an online radio, which is one of the only and very first online radio of Uttarakhand available on web, was created by the name of Bedu Pako.